mponce0/covid19.analytics/README.md

 ### Some basic analysis
 #### Summary Report
 ```
-# a quick function to overview top cases per region
+# a quick function to overview top cases per region for time series and aggregated records
 report.summary()
 ```